-There may come a point in your career as a professional financial planner where you ditch the product intermediation
+There may come a point in your career as a professional financial planner where you ditch the traditional financial planning route.

 The cost-value perspective